-8 Reasons It’s Increasingly Hard to Raise Pastors Kids (PKs) Today
+8 Reasons It’s Harder to Raise PK’s Today

 Pastors, help us here.
-What steps did you take/have you taken to parent well?
+What steps have you taken to parent well?

 This article about raising PK’s originally appeared here.